This month’s theme is all things new: So here’s a NEW health milk called A2 Milk

 You’ve guessed what’s coming here haven’t you – A2 milk doesn’t contain any A1 protein.
 It comes from cows whose genetic make up doesn’t allow them to make it (hence the DNA tail test to find them).

-Do note though, A2 milk is not suitable for anyone with diagnosed milk allergy or lactose intolerance.
+Yes, it does.
+Apart from coming from a specific cow, A2 Milk is just normal milk and therefore it’s not suitable for anyone with diagnosed milk allergy or lactose intolerance.
 The ingredients that cause these are still in the product.